sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 DPUs are internally connected to the NPU via PCI-E bridge.
 Below is the reboot sequence for rebooting a specific DPU:

-* Upon receiving a reboot CLI command to restart a particular DPU, the NPU transmits a GNOI Reboot API signal with reboot method set to ‘HALT’, instructing the DPU to terminate all services.
+* Upon receiving a reboot CLI command to restart a particular DPU, the NPU transmits a gNOI Reboot API signal with reboot method set to ‘HALT’, instructing the DPU to terminate all services.

-* Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except GNMI and database service, continuing until the timeout is reached.
+* Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except gNOI and database service, continuing until the timeout is reached.
 Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS.
 Until the services are terminated gracefully, DPU response RebootStatusResponse with STATUS_RETRIABLE_FAILURE status.